damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 Now that you have a skeleton for your article, and some links to guide you through, you'll start to write, filling the gaps along the structure you'd planned before.

-Never make a statement without providing the source for that information, unless it is your own conclusion, and you have the expertize to defend it.
+Never make a statement without providing the source for that information, unless it is your own conclusion, and you have the expertise to defend it.
 This posture will avoid mistrust and lost of credibility.
 Follow the [Writing Tips](#writing-tips) below.

 It's much quicker to write with a previous plan.
 Go on and write everything you need.
 Don't try to review every sentence or to think too much before writing down.
 You'll have time to review afterwards.